 Somehow, the 300 foot Gothic tower built in the 1400s survived, as did the outer walls of the cathedral.
 The roof and everything that had been within the walls was a massive heap of rubble.

-The next day, standing in the ruins of the cathedral, the smell of smoke filling his nostrils, the exhaustion of a frantic night of death and devastation weighing on every fiber in his body, Richard Howard had taken a piece of chalk and written the words “Father Forgive” on the sanctuary wall of the ruined Cathedral (rather than ‘Father Forgive them’, the words of Jesus on the Cross) to remind us that we all need forgiveness, not just those who have harmed us.
-These words can still be seen on the wall behind the rebuilt altar in the spring of 1948.
+It is said that the next day Howard used a piece of chalk to write the words “Father Forgive” on the sanctuary wall of the ruined Cathedral (rather than ‘Father Forgive them’, the words of Jesus on the Cross) as a reminder that we all need forgiveness, not just those who have harmed us.
+These words were carved on the wall behind the rebuilt altar in the spring of 1948.

 Six weeks later on Christmas Day, Howard Howard appealed for peace and reconciliation during a broadcast from the Cathedral ruins the BBC Home Service.

 With the City Council he led the way in town twinning, beginning with Kiel, which had been similarly bombed.

 From 1941 to 1946 Howard was also Archdeacon of Coventry.